ofirgall/learn-nvim/src/chapters/12-git.md

 ---

 ## [Fugitive](https://github.com/tpope/vim-fugitive)
-Provides the `:Git`/`:G` command which is a basiciliy sends the command to the git CLI and provides interactive window to work with. \
+Provides the `:Git`/`:G` command which basically sends the command to the git CLI and provides an interactive window to work with. \
 E.g: `:G show HEAD`/`:Git show HEAD`

 The "main" feature of it is the interactive `status` window which can be triggered with `:G` with no params which provide a convenient way to see the diffs, stage files and commit changes.